agnegauc/software-engineering-revision/README.md

 - <a href="https://blog.sessionstack.com/how-javascript-works-memory-management-how-to-handle-4-common-memory-leaks-3f28b94cfbec">JS Memory Management & Leak Prevention
 - <a href="https://v8.dev/blog/array-sort">JS sorting in v8 engine</a>
 - <a href="https://firstclassjs.com/under-the-hood-arrays-in-js/">JS array performance in v8 engine</a>
-- <a href='https://stackoverflow.com/a/22289982'>`Array.isArray` > `instanceof Array`</a>
+- <a href='https://stackoverflow.com/a/22289982'>`Array.isArray`>`instanceof Array`</a>
 - <a href="https://github.com/lukehoban/es6features">ES6 changes</a>
 - <a href="https://v8.dev/blog/elements-kinds">JS element kinds in v8 engine</a>
 - Arrow functions don't bind their own `this`.
 Instead, they inherit `this` from the parent scope which is called [lexical scoping](https://stackoverflow.com/a/1047491).
 - JavaScript functions run from the call stack.
 JS is single threaded as of December 2022 so only one task runs at a time.
-Though async compensates any performance issues in case of requests.
+Though `async` compensates any performance issues in case of requests.
 - <a href='https://developer.mozilla.org/en-US/docs/Glossary/Hoisting'>Hoisting</a> lets you use some types of variables and functions before they are declared.
 For example: <i>var</i> will return undefined, function declarations will work and `const` or `let` won't work.
 - [Call Stack & Execution Context](https://medium.com/openmindonline/javascript-under-the-hood-execution-context-b1b2fbf56e90)
 - The heap stores values of the variables and references of the objects in JavaScript.